 Cliff College has been delivering innovative and inspiring degree programmes in mission and ministry for 20 years.
-We specialise in courses focused on youth, children, and family mission and ministry, approved by and leading to an award of The University of Manchester.
+We specialise in courses focused on youth, children, family and third-age mission and ministry, approved by and leading to an award of The University of Manchester.

-This programme offers an HE Certificate in the areas of youth, children and family ministry, with an opportunity to continue study at HE Diploma and BA (Hons) levels.
+This programme offers an HE Certificate in the areas of youth, children, family and third-age ministry, with an opportunity to continue study at HE Diploma and BA (Hons) levels.
 All of these can be studied full-time or part-time, and are all validated by The University of Manchester.
 This fully flexible degree course brings theology and practice together to equip you to work within both the Church and the wider community.

 Teaching is delivered through intensive teaching weeks by Cliff College faculty and visiting lecturers.
-There is nothing more inspiring than learning from expert thinkers and practitioners, alongside others who share your passion for mission and ministry to youth, children and family.
+There is nothing more inspiring than learning from expert thinkers and practitioners, alongside others who share your passion for mission and ministry to youth, children, families and older people.
 Cliff College offers this in some of the most beautiful surroundings in the UK.

 Reflection on practice is a key element of the course.
-Students are therefore required to be involved in some kind of regular youth, children or family mission or ministry.
+Students are therefore required to be involved in some kind of regular youth, children, family or third-age mission or ministry.
 This practice can be in a voluntary or paid capacity, or a mixture of both, and should comprise a minimum of 60 hours per year.

 We may also offer additional areas of study (pathways) in future years.
 You can find a full list of approved pathways on the programme specification, which is available to download below.